 Design systems deliver a consistent user experience

 In this guide, we set out to show how design systems help companies deliver a consistent user experience by enforcing design standards across their apps.
-By implementing design systems to solve these problems, teams save time, save money, and can focus on what matters most: solving customer problems.
+By building and implementing design systems to solve these problems, teams save time, save money, and can focus on what matters most: solving customer problems.

 But too many design system projects fail at the outset or never realize their full potential.

 There are a few common reasons for that:

 - They leave implementation to each individual product team